G557:2021 Location Information for Emergency Calls

-Parts 1, 2, 4 and 5 of this Guideline were reconfirmed in 2019 and the next review of these parts are scheduled to occur in 2024.
+Part 2 of this Guideline was reconfirmed in 2019 and the next review of this part is scheduled to occur in 2024.

 Part 1 is an Index that describes the parts of G557.

 Part 2 is the Standardised Mobile Service Area (SMSA) and Location Indicator Register.
 It is a pack of 5 compressed files (3,621KB) that define the SMSAs for use in the interim signalling of mobile caller location and 3 digit 'ABC' codes for caller location.
 These files were prepared in MapInfo (TM) and you will need relevant software to be able to read/view the files.
 For those unable to view map files there are also some spreadsheets with summary information available from this webpage.

 Part 3 is the Location Independent Communications Service Location Indicator for Emergency Services Signalling Guideline (originally G629:2009).
 It specifies the industry procedures for the transfer of location information for Location Independent Communications Service (LICS) Services to Emergency Service Numbers.

 Part 4 is the Mobile Location Information (MOLI) Processes For Emergency Calls And Rescue Coordination Guideline (previously G643:2012).
 It describes the processes to provide location information for an Emergency Call on request from an Emergency Service Organisation or the Australian Maritime Safety Authority.